 Again, depending on your type of business this cost may be justified.
 The best way to start, however, is with a dedicated website creator such as Wix, Shopify, WordPress etc.

 This site, my-buzz.com, was created with WordPress.
 I can definitely recommend WordPress to anyone unfamiliar with website design. (which, until recently, included myself) It was originally designed for blog sites, but with thousands of templates available you can create great-looking websites for just about any type of business in just a few minutes.
 There is absolutely no need to know anything at all about coding, links, etc.

 Around 30% of web pages are currently created using WordPress.

 Now for some Extra Good News!

-If you follow this link and sign up for the free trial offer, you’ll be able to create two websites of your own FOR FREE, and have them hosted on the Wealthy Affiliate platform.
+If you follow this link and sign up for the free trial offer, you’ll be able to create a website of your own FOR FREE, and have it hosted on the Wealthy Affiliate platform.
 Again, For Free.

 Wealthy Affiliate is all about getting you started as an affiliate marketer.
 They offer free access to all of the support and training for a trial period, and if you prefer you can stay indefinitely as a free subscriber and keep the free websites you created.
 This has to be the best offer going for someone wanting to learn how to get established online.

 The whole idea behind them offering a free trial is that the team at Wealthy Affiliate know that an online business won’t suit everyone.
 They’re not interested in signing you up unless you’re absolutely sure you can make it work.
 Success stories make for great publicity; Failures?Not so much.